jamessimon31/AzureActiveDirectory-Deploying/README.md

 ### 3. Create and Run User Creation Script

 1. Create a **new script file** in PowerShell ISE
-2. Paste the provided user-creation script into the file
+2. Paste the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into the file
 3. Run the script
 4. Observe multiple user accounts being created automatically